Profitbase/Episode-Docs/articles/flow/flow.md

 -	Extract, transform, cleanse, validate and enrich data from disparate data sources.
 -   Build unified data models for reporting and analysis

-#### Application integration
+#### System integration

 -	Connect to business applications through GraphQL or regular HTTP APIs.
--   Orchestrate operations and move data across systems.
+-   Orchestrate operations and move data between systems.

-#### Automate digital processes
+#### Business process automation

--	Build and run complex digital business processes using "boxes and arrows".
+-	Build and run advanced digital business processes using "boxes and arrows".
 Write code when you have to - or want to.
 -	Automate manual tasks.
 -	Monitor and respond to events.

-#### Build business rules engines
+#### Business rules engines

 -	Build business rules engines for any type of business area, including finance, operations, IT, HR, sales, and marketing.
--	Perform complex calculations and data operations on large volumes of data at high speed.
+-	Perform advanced calculations and data operations on large volumes of data at high speed.

 <br/>